Technorati

-Technorati was a search engine and a publisher advertising platform that served as an advertising solution for the thousands of websites in its network.
-Technorati launched its ad network in 2008, and at one time was one of the largest ad networks reaching more than 100 million unique visitors per month.
-The name Technorati was a portmanteau of the words technology and literati, which evokes the notion of technological intelligence or intellectualism.
+Technorati is a search engine and a publisher advertising platform.
+Technorati launched its ad network in 2008.

 In 2016, Synacor acquired Technorati for $3 million.

 The company's core product was previously an Internet search engine for searching blogs.
 The website stopped indexing blogs and assigning authority scores in May 2014 with the launch of its new website, which is focused on online publishing and advertising.
-Technorati was founded by Dave Sifry, with its headquarters in San Francisco, California, USA.
+Technorati was founded by Dave Sifry, with its headquarters in San Francisco.
 Kevin Marks was the site's Principal Engineer.
 Tantek Çelik was the site's Chief Technologist.